MonkeyToiletLadder/futilities/README.md

 ## A file utility library

 This crate provides basic file utilities.
 Detects image files (PNG, JPEG, SVG, XCF ...) by reading file headers or file information.
 Also detects ELF format (Linux executables).
+Note not all linux executable files will pass is_elf for instance bash files.

 ## Cargo.toml